1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Anal fissures (small tears from straining)
+• Anal fissures: (little fissures excruciatingly formed by straining)

-• Colon polyps or colorectal cancer
+• Colon colonies or colorectal cancer

 Treatment